Thursday 17 August 2006

-Getting in very early in the morning after having about 5 hours sleep in my clothes from the day before (an I like everyone had sweated in their clothes) we headed off to see the Terracotta Warriors getting their just before the doors opened at 8 am.
+We go into Xi’an early in the morning after managing around 5 hours sleep in my clothes during our overnight travel (and I like everyone had sweated in their clothes).
+We immediately headed off to see the Terracotta Warriors arriving there just before the doors opened at 8 am.